How to Adopt from China

-Since 1994, AGCI has served orphaned children in China by elevating care and has placed over 654 children with their forever families.
-There is a huge need for families in this program—with so many precious children waiting in China for a forever family!
-Additionally, over the past two years, families adopting from AGCI’s China program have received over $335,717 in adoption grants.
+Since 1994, Christian Adoption Agency, All God’s Children International has served orphaned children in China by elevating care and has placed over 800 Chinese orphans with their forever families.
+There is a huge need for families in our Chinese Adoption program—with so many precious waiting children in China in need of a forever family!
+Additionally, over the past two years, families adopting from AGCI’s Chinese Adoption Program have received over $335,717 in adoption grants.

 We place children throughout China through China’s shared list of waiting children.
-AGCI’s China program allows most families to be matched within 0-18 months.
-AGCI welcomes many returning families; in 2015, 24% of China adoptions were returning AGCI families.
+AGCI’s International Adoption China program allows most families to be matched within 0-18 months.
+As an International Adoption Agency, AGCI welcomes many returning families; 24% of China adoptions were returning AGCI families.

-- Most children are between six months and 4 years old.
+- Most children available for adoption are between two and four years old.

-- 75% of children eligible for adoption are boys.
+- 75% of children available for adoption are boys.

 - 44% of the waiting children we advocated for were just one-year-old.

 - From 2015-2017, the majority of children home were under 2 years old.

-- In 2016, 86% of AGCI China families completed their adoption in less than 2 years.
+- In 2017, 89% of AGCI China families completed their overseas adoption in less than 2 years.

 - China has grouped their waiting children into two categories:

 - Special needs children.
 These children often have a single medical condition and are often between six months and 5 years old.

 - Special focus children.
-These children typically have more than one medical condition or a more complex health condition and their adoptions are sometimes expedited.
+These waiting children typically have more than one medical condition or a more complex health condition and their adoptions are sometimes expedited.
 Additionally, special focus orphans can be placed with adoptive families prior to dossier completion.
-These children are between four months and 14 years old.
+These children are between six months and 14 years old.

 - Timeframe: 6-18 months.
 Timeframe is from registered dossier to completion.
-Timeframes are dependent on family’s openness to medical conditions, gender, and age of child.
+Adoption timeframes are dependent on family’s openness to medical conditions, gender, and age of child.

 - Complete a FREE Pre-App to view waiting kids.